f5devcentral/f5-distributed-cloud-labs-101/networking/docs/lab3/httplb.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 We'll next configure the "Default Origin Servers".

 #.
-Click on the *Configure* link under the *Default Origin Servers* section.
+Click on the *Add Item* link under the *Default Origin Servers* section.

 #.
-Click the *Add Item* button.

-#.
 The "Select Origin Pool Method" will be set to "Origin Pool".
-Under the "Origin Pool" dropdown menu select the "brews-spa-pool" you created earlier.
+Under the "Origin Pool" dropdown menu select the "frontend-http" you created earlier.

 #.
-Click the *Apply* button to exit the "Origin Pools" dialogue.
+Click the *Add Item* button to exit the "Origin Pools" dialogue.

 #.
 Notice that in the "VIP Creation" section *Advertise On Internet* has been selected by default.